Code-Institute-Submissions/Declan446-User-Centric-Frontend-Development-Milestone-Project_NovResub/README.md

 ![Mobile view](/wireframes/ACDC.mobile.png)

-The first ideas for the home are located in the static/wireframes

-Once i finished my wireframes i showed them to my friends (users) and they approved.
-I then picked my colours and images for my site.
-Now i was ready to start coding.

-Features:

-Nav bar: I used the same nav bar from the mini project with Bootstrap 4.
+# Features

+**Nav Bar:** The nar bar has four links to the pages of the web site(Home, About, The Band and Tickets)

-I also have links at the bottom off my wedsite to ACDC'S facebook,twitter and their official web store.
+**Footer:** The footer has three links in it to ACDC's twitter,facebook and official store.

-Embedded videos: I used embedded videos on my home so that the user could listen to ACDC while visiting my site.
+**Embedded Videos:** I used embedded videos on my home page so that the user could listen to ACDC while visiting the site.

 Testing: